Yatton, Aymestrey

 Yatton is a hamlet in the civil parish of Aymestrey in north-western Herefordshire, England.
 In 1870–72 the township had a population of 214.

 The hamlet is located at 52°17′58″N 02°49′54″W, about 8 mi north-west of Leominster and 12 mi south-west of Ludlow.
 It is just off the A4110 road.

 History

+Yatton Court was built in 1780 on top of an older site.
+It was owned by John Woodhouse in the early 19th-century.

 The hamlet contains some brick-arched barns and old cottages, converted barns and large farmhouses and lies close to Croft Castle and its estate; the Mortimer Trail waymarked walk passes close by.
 The area was formerly the site of a large stone quarry but the site has been reclaimed, landscaped and replanted.
 The local schools are Wigmore Primary School and Wigmore High School.